slackjeff/journalNet/README.md

 **readme file**: Basic info.
 **log files**: There's two log files, the server and visitors counter log in /var/log/journalnet.log and the Guestbook file in /var/log/journalnet_messages.log

-_Made by slackjeff sorcery with Demogorgon's scratches and dents._
+_Made by slackjeff sorcery with Demogorgon's teeth and claws.
+Arisen by devnull brainstorm vortex._

 ## Contribuitors THKS ❤